Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 The bird species that will visit your feeder varies depending on what state, country, or continent you live in.

-As such, it is important to find out what birds are actually in your area, then figure out what kind of bird feed they like, then put out bird feeders for that.
+As such, it is important to find out what birds are actually in your area, figure out what kind of bird feed they like, and put out bird feeders for that.

-With this strategy, you’re much more likely to attract birds to your feeder!
+This strategy makes you much more likely to draw in more birds to your feeder!

 If you’d like more specific information on the bird species and their favorite feed, check out this link at FeederWatch, where they cover the different bird species.